-Functional Family Therapy (FFT) and Functional Family Therapy-Child Welfare (FFT-CW) - FFT and FFT-CW are deemed a best practice/family-based approach to providing treatment to youth who are between the ages of 10 and 18 (0 to 18 for FFT-CW) and are exhibiting significant externalizing behaviors.
-It is a systems-based model of intervention/prevention, which incorporates various levels of the member's interpersonal experiences to include cognitive, emotional and behavioral experiences, as well as intrapersonal perspectives which focus on the family and other systems (within the environment) and impact the youth and his or her family system.
-FFT and FFT-CW re strengths-based models of intervention, which emphasize the capitalization of the resources of the youth, their family and those of the multi-system involved.
+Functional Family Therapy (FFT) and Functional Family Therapy-Child Welfare (FFT-CW) - FFT and FFTCW are deemed a best practice/family-based approach to providing treatment to youth who are between the ages of 10 and 18 (0 to 18 for FFT CW) and are exhibiting significant externalizing behaviors.
+It is a systems-based model of intervention prevention, which incorporates various levels of the member's interpersonal experiences to include cognitive, emotional and behavioral experiences, as well as intrapersonal perspectives which focus on the family and other systems (within the environment) and impact the youth and his or her family system.
+FFT/FFTCW is a strengths-based model of intervention, which emphasizes the capitalization of the resources of the youth, their family and those of the multisystem involved.
 Its purpose is to foster resilience and ultimately decrease incidents of disruptive behavior for the youth.
 More specifically, some of the goals of the service are to reduce intense/ negative behavioral patterns, improve family communication, parenting practices and problem-solving skill, and increase the family's ability to access community resources.